jimcasey/home/docs/cloud-ide.md

 DigitalOcean is straightforward, easy-to-use, flexible and the prices are reasonable, but to be honest, my primary motivator in choosing them over AWS or Google Cloud was not to give even more money to Amazon or Google.

 **Linux Distro: Ubuntu**
+Easy, frequent updates and package availability made this a simple choice.
+Making things lightweight is a priority, so another distribution might be more appropriate, although Ubuntu provides [minimal cloud images][4] we can use to build up bare-bones server instance.

 **iOS Terminal Emulator: Blink**
 Blink has been my terminal of choice, as it's free and has all the features I need without trying too hard.
 Most importantly it supports [Mosh][5], which is essential to work around iOS dropping your SSH connection whenever the application is reaped from memory.